Ratimon/haskell-abstract-algeba-practice/README.md

 `c ☆ (a □ b) = (c ☆ a) □ (c ☆ b)`

 So, the assumption about the ring is that the multiplication operation (*) is not necessarily commutative, and distributivity is defined accordingly.

+21. Use the definition of a ring to show that the trivial ring is in fact a ring

+> **Answer**